ML4BM-Lab/GraphEmb/Models/DTINet/README.md

 python3 generate_splits_dtinet.py --dbPath <database name> --split_type <Sp/Sd/St>  -subsampling
 ```

-Note that the splits were generated using the code of GraphGuest but before it was available as a pypi package.
+Note that the splits were generated using the code of GraphGUEST before it was available as a pypi package.
+For using the splits in a new model, it might be faster, simpler and safer to install GUEST (repo: https://github.com/ubioinformat/GraphGuest)

 ### Prepare Model

-This script generates the splits and a docker.
+This script generates the splits and a docker container.
 In this step the splits are copied into the docker, and the docker id will also appear on the screen.

 ```